-Midterm assignment - 25 percent
+Midterm assignment - 20 percent

-This assignment is a take-home essay assignment of 2 questions, 3 pages each, to test knowledge and assimilation of the course objectives.
+This assignment is a take-home essay assignment of 2 questions.
+Each answer will be 2-3 pages in length (double-spaced, 12pt font).
+The questions are designed to test your knowledge and assimilation of the course objectives.
 The exclusive use of required texts and readings from this course is mandatory.
+The assignment will be available in the "Assignments" folder.